Azure/data-management-zone/CONTRIBUTING.md

 We are encouraging you to select between a [Bug Report](#bug-report), a [Feature Request](#feature-request), a [Documentation Issue](#documentation-issue) and a [Vulnerability Report](#vulnerability-report) when opening a new Issue in this repository.
 Please provide all the required information for the respective issue reports and make sure you accept the [Code of Conduct](/CODE_OF_CONDUCT.md).

 Before submitting a report, please search through the open and closed issues in this repository as well as through the [Known Issues](/docs/DataManagementAnalytics-KnownIssues.md).
-If a similar issue already exists, please upvote the existint issue comment(s) or leave a comment instead of opening a new issue.
+If a similar issue already exists, please up-vote the existing issue comment(s) or leave a comment instead of opening a new issue.
 This helps us reduce the number issues and also simplifies the management on our side.
 Only if no existing item describes your issue report we encourage you to file a new one.

 ### Bug Report

 Submit new bug reports using the "Bug Report" issue template.
 When submitting a bug report, please try to be as specific as possible by including a detailed description of how to reproduce the issue and also share any error messages or screenshots if possible.
-This will help us throubleshoot the bug/issue and apply fixes in a timely fashion.
+This will help us troubleshoot the bug/issue and apply fixes in a timely fashion.

 ### Feature Request